 My inquiry will start by some general considerations on the definition of videogames and their relation to more traditional game forms.
 I will then consider a number of peculiar ontological issues raised by this digital medium, and advocate a rather novel position regarding the identity conditions of videogames.
 Finally, the latter will be shown to be particularly interesting objects of study for aesthetic cognitivists.
-Goodman and Elgin's notion of "understanding", as I will argue, allows to understand more carefully the epistemic functioning and relevance of these digital artifacts.
+Goodman and Elgin's notion of "understanding", as I will argue, is of help to capture the epistemic functioning and relevance of these digital artifacts.